This post may contain affiliate links. See my disclosure policy.

 Instructions

-- Add your dry ingredients into a shallow container or cereal bowl.
-Add your milk of choice and give it a mix.
+- Add the oats, protein powder, and chia seeds to a shallow container or cereal bowl.
+Add the milk and give it a mix.

 - Cover the bowl and refrigerate for at least 4 hours, or overnight.